Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 * Prison Commissioner with EHR and Board of Governors+ can grant one other person spectator permissions.
 * Branch Diversity Team+ can bypass the spectator limit for one other person.

 * Up to 3 people can spectate.
-Chief of Staff+ does not count towards this limit.
+Chief of Staff+ and bypassed users do not count towards this limit.
 * You cannot interfere with/disturb the session in any way.
-* You can grant spectator permissions only if you are in the server.
+* You can grant spectator permissions only if you are in the same server as the session.
 * You are expected to help deal with disturbers.
-* You must leave if ordered by the host, regardless of rank.
+* You must leave if ordered by the host, regardless of rank/role.

 ---